lunqwe/comments-drf/README.md

 ## Project Description

 The main page demonstrates WebSocket functionality and provides a form for creating comments.
+When you create a comment, Websocket would display them.

 ### Application: accounts